jtroo/kanata/README.md

 However, QMK doesn't run everywhere.
 In fact, it doesn't run on **most** hardware you can get.
-You can't get it to run on a laptop keyboard or any mainstream office keyboard out there.
-I believe that the comfort and empowerment QMK provides should be available to anyone with a computer on their existing hardware, instead of having to purchase an enthusiast mechanical keyboard. (which are admittedly very nice — I own a few — but can be costly)
+You can't get it to run on a laptop keyboard or any mainstream office keyboard.
+I believe that the comfort and empowerment QMK provides should be available to anyone with a computer on their existing hardware, instead of having to purchase an enthusiast mechanical keyboard (which are admittedly very nice — I own a few — but can be costly).

-The best alternative solution that I've found for keyboards that don't run QMK is [kmonad](https://github.com/david-janssen/kmonad).
+The best alternative solution that I found for keyboards that don't run QMK was [kmonad](https://github.com/david-janssen/kmonad).
 This is an excellent project and I recommend it if you want to try something similar.